'I Chose To Stay Alive,' Says Russian Journalist Who Faked His Death

 But now fellow journalists and human rights organizations have expressed something beyond relief that he is still among the living.
 Some believe that his actions raise ethical questions.

 "I still think it was a very bad idea for a journalist to take part in this operation," Russian investigative journalist Andrei Soldatov told NPR.
 He had opted to go an event honoring Babchenko instead of attending an award ceremony.
-"Babchenko is a journalist not a policeman, and part of our job is trust.
+"Babchenko is a journalist, not a policeman, and part of our job is trust.
 He undermined even further the credibility of journalists."

 Babchenko's friend and colleague Simon Ostrovsky, an investigations editor at the news site Coda Story, told NPR, "Why was it necessary to say that he was dead in order to capture the people who they say were trying to kill him?
 Here we were, spending most of yesterday posting about his death like it happened, only, all of us, to discover that it'd been mistaken.
-And at a time when people's trust in the media is so low ... this was sort of a blow."
+And at a time when people's trust in the media is so low. ...
+This was sort of a blow."

 Christophe Deloire, secretary general of Reporters Without Borders, took a critical stance toward the Ukrainian government on Twitter.
 "RSF expresses its deepest indignation after discovering the manipulation of the Ukrainian secret services, this new step of a war of information.
 It is always very dangerous for a government to play with the facts, especially using journalists for their fake stories," he tweeted.